BCJB: Getting to Know their Work Improving Journalist Safety on the US-Mexico Border

 The tool also has a security library with online tutorials, resources and courses, like the Digital Security Course for Journalists and Human Rights Defenders.

-BCJB is currently using their knowledge to support and train journalists in other borders, such as the Ecuadorian-Colombian one.
-A collaboration with journalists from this border started in 2018 after 3 media workers from the newspaper El Comercio (Ecuador) were murdered.
+BCJB is leveraging its expertise to support and train journalists in other borders, such as the Ecuadorian-Colombian one.
+Collaboration with journalists in this region began in 2018, following the murder of 3 media workers from the newspaper El Comercio (Ecuador).
 While reporting from and conducting interviews in Ecuador, the journalists were kidnapped by an armed group and then interned in Colombia.
-The kidnappers attempted to negotiate for their release, but the Colombian and Ecuadorian governments refused, and the journalists were ultimately killed.
+The kidnappers attempted to negotiate for their release, but the Colombian and Ecuadorian governments refused to negotiate, and the journalists were ultimately killed.

 In response, the Ecuadorian journalists created "Periodistas sin cadenas" (Journalists without Chains, in Spanish) and, among other activities, held a security conference at the San Francisco de Quito University, where Jorge was invited.
 Since then, BCJB and Ecuadorian media groups have been supporting each other.
 Notably, a select group of Ecuadorian journalists virtually trained by BCBJ will be going to the US-Mexican border later this year for in-person training.